How Octelium Works

 From the User to the Service

-When a User starts accessing a Service, the data plane flow takes different but equivalent paths to reach the Service depending on the mode ( i.e whether privately using the client-based mode via the octelium CLI tool or publicly via the client-less mode) as follows:
+When a User starts accessing a Service, the data-plane flow takes different but equivalent paths to reach the Service depending on the mode ( i.e whether privately using the client-based mode via the octelium CLI tool or publicly via the clientless mode) as follows:

-• In the client-less BeyondCorp mode, the request is carried out by addressing the Service using its public FQDN like any public resource with a public DNS entry, the request reaches the Cluster through its frontend reverse-proxy component called Ingress which forwards the requests to the corresponding Service based on its FQDN.
+• In the clientless BeyondCorp mode, the request is carried out by addressing the Service using its public FQDN like any public resource with a public DNS entry, the request reaches the Cluster through its frontend reverse-proxy component called Ingress which forwards the requests to the corresponding Service based on its FQDN.

 At the Service

-A Service is implemented by an identity-aware proxy (IAP) via a component called Vigil that runs as a Kubernetes pod inside a Gateway (i.e. a data plane Kubernetes node).
-Each Service belongs to a Namespace which acts as the parent of its Services according to a common functionality (e.g. project names, environments such as production or staging, etc...) as well as being the parent domain name such Services (read more here).
+A Service is implemented by an identity-aware proxy (IAP) via a component called Vigil that runs as a Kubernetes pod inside a Gateway (i.e. a data-plane Kubernetes node).
+Each Service belongs to a Namespace which acts as the parent of its Services according to a common functionality (e.g. project names, environments such as production or staging, etc...) as well as being the parent domain name for such Services (read more here).
 You can read in detail about Namespaces here.

-• Secret-less access to upstreams Vigil is capable of injecting application-layer specific credentials required by the upstream protected resource on-the-fly and thus totally eliminating the need to share and manage such typically long-lived and over-privileged credentials as well as having to distribute them to Users who, in turn, must carry the burden of managing and storing them securely.
+• Secret-less access to upstreams Vigil is capable of injecting application-layer specific credentials required by the upstream protected resource on-the-fly, thus eliminating the need to share and manage such typically long-lived and over-privileged credentials as well as having to distribute them to Users who, in turn, must carry the burden of managing and storing them securely.
 For example, in HTTP-based Services this can be API keys and access tokens obtained from OAuth2 client credentials flows (read more here), in Kubernetes this can be kubeconfig files (read more here), in SSH it can be passwords or private keys (read more here), in Postgres-based and mySQL-based databases this can be passwords (read more here and here).
 Vigil can also inject mTLS keys used by any generic upstream that requires mTLS.
-This mechanism also allows you to grant access a per-request basis to Users only via your Policies regardless of the permissions granted to the injected application-layer specific credentials used to access the upstream.
+This mechanism also allows you to grant access on a per-request basis to Users only via your Policies regardless of the permissions granted to the injected application-layer specific credentials used to access the upstream.
 You can read in detail about secret-less access here.

 • Visibility and auditing Vigil is built to be OpenTelemetry ready and emits in real-time access logs which not only clearly identify the subject (i.e. the User, their Session and Device if available) and resource represented by the Service, but can also provide you with application-layer specific details of the request (e.g. HTTP request such as paths and methods, PostgreSQL and MySQL database queries, etc...).
 You can read in detail about visibility and access logs here.

-It's noteworthy to point out to the mindful decision of separating Vigil, the policy enforcement point (PEP) from the Octovigil, the policy decision point (PDP).
+It's noteworthy to point out the mindful decision of separating Vigil, the policy enforcement point (PEP) from the Octovigil, the policy decision point (PDP).
 This architecture enables both components to horizontally scale independently from one another.
-Since the PDP needs to locally store possibly immense amount of information about the subjects (i.e. Sessions, Users, Groups and Devices) and resources (i.e. Services and Namespaces) as well as the need to evaluate complex logic set in Policies, it could be very impractical in terms of resource usage to embed all such information inside every Vigil instance at scale.
+Since the PDP needs to locally store possibly an immense amount of information about the subjects (i.e. Sessions, Users, Groups and Devices) and resources (i.e. Services and Namespaces) as well as the need to evaluate complex logic set in Policies, it could be very impractical in terms of resource usage to embed all such information inside every Vigil instance at scale.

 From the Service to the Upstream